junior-devleague/python/schools/kalani-high-school/intro-to-python-apr-may-2018.md

   * Data visualization helps people understand the significance of data by placing it in a visual context.
   * Patterns, trends and correlations that might go undetected in text-based data can be exposed and recognized easier with data visualization.
 * Whiteboard Exercise
-  * Students named5 endangered species
+  * Students named 5 endangered species
   * Students looked up how many of each species exist in the world
 * Live-code Examples
   * What are python libraries?